Convergence estimates for the Magnus expansion IA. Uniformly convex algebras: Uniform convexity in Banach algebras

-\textbf{The idea of uniform convexity.} In order to understand how uniform convexity enters into the picture, let us review the notion(s) of uniform convexity we will use.
+In order to understand how uniform convexity enters into the picture, let us review the notion(s) of uniform convexity we will use.
 For guidance, we can still consider the case of operators acting on uniformly convex Banach spaces other than Hilbert spaces.
 The standard definition for uniform convexity is \begin{defin}\plabel{def:UC} (Uniform convexity in the sense of Clarkson \cite{C1}.)
 A Banach space $\mathfrak B$ is uniformly convex ($\mathcal{UC}$) if to each $\varepsilon\in (0,2]$, there corresponds a value $ \delta(\varepsilon) >0$ such that the conditions $|x|_{\mathfrak B}=|y|_{\mathfrak B}=1$ and $|x-y|_{\mathfrak B}\geq\varepsilon$ imply

 \begin{proof}[Remark] Instead of $\varepsilon\in (0,2]$, any right-neighbourhood of $0$ can be prescribed for $\varepsilon$.
 In fact, uniform convexity is induced by any appropriate sequence $\varepsilon_n\searrow0$. \end{proof} \end{defin} Clarkson \cite{C1} shows that the $L^p$ spaces for $1<p<+\infty$ are uniformly convex with $\delta(\varepsilon)=1-(1-(\varepsilon/2)^q)^{1/q}$ where $q=\max(p,\frac{p}{p-1})$.